 2. Building customer engagement: All said and done, games are an excellent mode of customer engagement.
 In fact, NY best-selling author Charles Duhigg aptly shares how everyday small wins lead to a contended life.
 In his blog on the Economics of Small Wins, he shares, “Small wins fuel transformative changes by leveraging tiny advantages into patterns that convince people that bigger achievements are within reach.”
 When you consistently build a relationship with your customer, you would notice the spike in the brand ROI as part of the repeat purchase pattern indicated by your customers result in increased website traffic, frequent revisits and higher customer engagement.
 And consistent and successful customer engagement can drive 55% higher share of wallet.

 3. Swinging up ROI: With a surge in customer engagement and the right gamification strategy in place, a business’ ROI is bound to be positively impacted from a well-laid out gamified loyalty program.
-Clothing brand Moosejaw noticed a whopping 560% ROI after incorporating a unique gamified system.
+Clothing brand Moosejaw noticed a whopping 560% ROI after incorporating gamification strategy.

-3 super brands leading the race with gamification loyalty programs in India
+3 super brands leading the race with gamified loyalty programs in India

 After having relaxed its Play Store policies early this year, Google too aligned with Indian conglomerates and startups for the need to build customer engagement through gamification more than ever before.
-In India, brands are still opening up to the notion of gamified loyalty programs but following are some of the players who have brilliantly executed gamification strategy in their loyalty program.
+In India, brands are still opening up to the notion of gamification but following are some of the players who have brilliantly executed this strategy in their loyalty programs.

 A subscription-based model with an upfront one-time annual fee offers countless benefits (at preferential pricing) to its members.
 This loyalty program need no introduction.
 But if you think that offering rewards is the only pull for its loyal customer base.
 Think again.
 Login to your Amazon Pay App and unveil some of the most exciting games that members can play, earn, redeem and play gain.
 They also tie up with new product launches and build exclusive games around such events.
 If you are someone who has already played some of these games, you would agree that gamification puts you in a recurring loop for at least 15-30 days taking customer engagement to an altogether new level.